renato145/zero2prod/README.md

 TODO:
 - Chapter 7 exercises.
 - Chapter 10:
-  - Add validation for password: less than 12 chars or longer than 128.
   - Add a Send a newsletter issue link to the admin dashboard;
   - Add an HTML form at GET /admin/newsletters to submit a new issue;
   - Adapt POST /newsletters to process the form data: